mdancho84/mdancho84.github.io/_posts/2019-02-20-excel-to-r-part-1.md

 I learn best by following ___real-world applications___, so this tutorial will follow a __Marketing Case Study__ first showing the errors, limitations, and inefficiencies of `Excel` (Part 1) and next how to perform the marketing analysis in `R` (Parts 2 and 3).

 If you learn best from real-world applications, then don't miss the [Business Science University Curriculum below](#curriculum) - We have a fully integrated `3-Course R-Track` that will help you ___advance your career___.
-All of the tools in this series are taught in the R-Track plus advanced Machine Learning and `Shiny` Web Apps.
+All of the tools in this article series are taught in the R-Track plus advanced Machine Learning and `Shiny` Web Apps using real-world applications.

 <p class="well">
 Read this article series, to see how you can gain a <strong>10X productivity boost</strong> by switching from Excel to R!